12 million

 Where to Find More Information

-If you want to learn more about child marriage, there are many articles available, Find out more below.
+If you want to learn more about teenage marriage, there are many articles available, Find out more below.